garronej/chan-dongle-extended/README.md

 More info on every command by typing e.g: `dongle unlock --help`

-All the listed commands are accessible via Asterisk Manager ( documentation incoming ) The module has a specific JavaScript client: `garronej/chan-dongle-extended-client`
+The module is deigned to be interfaced via this client: `garronej/chan-dongle-extended-client`

 # Dialplan example: